 Fire protection is provided by the Winfield Fire Protection District, which is a separate taxing body.
 The Fire Department operates out of one fire station; the Village has a Class 4 fire insurance rating.
 Along with the Fire Chief, the district has a Deputy Fire Chief, four full-time lieutenants, five full-time firefighter/paramedics and 30 part-timel firefighters.

-The Winfield Police Department consists of 18 sworn officers including the Chief of Police, three Sergeants, and 12 Patrol Officers.
+The Winfield Police Department consists of 15 sworn officers including the Chief of Police, two Sergeants, and 13 Patrol Officers.
 The Police Department has been successful in keeping the crime rate to one of the lowest in DuPage County for several years.